ZhiyuanChen/CHANfiG/README.md

 ## Introduction

-CHANfiG aims to make your configuration easier.

-There are tons of configurable parameters in training a Machine Learning model.
+In the world of machine learning, configuring models involves dealing with a plethora of parameters.
-To configure all these parameters, researchers usually need to write gigantic config files, sometimes even thousands of lines.
+Researchers often face the daunting task of writing extensive config files, sometimes spanning thousands of lines.
-Most of the configs are just replicates of the default arguments of certain functions, resulting in many unnecessary declarations.
+Much of this work is repetitive, copying default arguments and resulting in unnecessary declarations.
-It is also very hard to alter the configurations.
-One needs to navigate and open the right configuration file, make changes, save and exit.
+Making even minor alterations becomes a challenge, requiring navigation through complex files, editing, saving, and exiting.
-These had wasted an uncountable[^uncountable] amount of precious time ~~and are no doubt a crime~~.
+This process has consumed an uncountable[^uncountable] amount of valuable time.
-Using `argparse` could relieve the burdens to some extent.
-However, it takes a lot of work to make it compatible with existing config files, and its lack of nesting limits its potential.

 CHANfiG would like to make a change.

-You just type the alternations in the command line, and leave everything else to CHANfiG.
+With CHANfiG, you can make changes directly from the command line, leaving the rest to the system.

-CHANfiG is highly inspired by [YACS](https://github.com/rbgirshick/yacs).
+CHANfiG is highly inspired by [YACS](https://github.com/rbgirshick/yacs), but adopts a different paradigm:
-Different from the paradigm of YACS(
-`your code + a YACS config for experiment E (+ external dependencies + hardware + other nuisance terms ...) = reproducible experiment E`), The paradigm of CHANfiG is:

-`your code + command line arguments (+ optional CHANfiG config + external dependencies + hardware + other nuisance terms ...) = reproducible experiment E (+ optional CHANfiG config for experiment E)`
+`your code + command line arguments (+ optional CHANfiG config + external dependencies + hardware + other nuisance terms ...) = reproducible experiment E`

 ## Components

-A Config is basically a nested dict structure.
+A Config is basically a nested `dict` structure.

-However, the default Python dict is hard to manipulate.
+However, working with default Python dictionaries can be cumbersome and complex.

-The only way to access a dict member is through `dict['name']`, which is obviously extremely complex.
+The only way to access a `dict` member is through `dict['name']`, which is obviously extremely complex.
 Even worse, if the dict is nested like a config, member access could be something like `dict['parent']['children']['name']`.
+For example, accessing a nested member requires using expressions like `dict['parent']['children']['name']`, which can become unwieldy.

-Enough is enough, it is time to make a change.

-We need attribute-style access, and we need it now.
+Enough is enough, we demand attribute-style access, and we demand it now.

-`dict.name` and `dict.parent.children.name` is all you need.
+`dict.parent.children.name` is all you need.

-Although there have been some other works that achieve a similar functionality of attribute-style access to dict members.
-Their Config object either uses a separate dict to store information from attribute-style access (EasyDict), which may lead to inconsistency between attribute-style access and dict-style access;
-or re-use the existing `__dict__` and redirect dict-style access (ml_collections), which may result in confliction between attributes and members of Config.
+Although other solutions have aimed to provide attribute-style access, they often suffer from inconsistencies or conflicts between attribute and dictionary styles.
+CHANfiG's components are designed to overcome these issues.

-To overcome the aforementioned limitations, we inherit the Python built-in `dict` to create `FlatDict`, `DefaultDict`, `NestedDict`, `Config`, and `Registry`.
+We extend the Python built-in dict to create specialized classes: `FlatDict`, `DefaultDict`, `NestedDict`, `Config`, and `Registry`.
+Additional components like `Variable` and `ConfigParser` enhance flexibility and ease of use.
-We also introduce `Variable` to allow sharing a value across multiple places, and `ConfigParser` to parse command line arguments.

 ### FlatDict